metaesque/metaclaw/docs/ROADMAP.md

 ## Phase 8: Technical Debt & Standardization
 *   **[TODO] Standardize Docker Container Naming:**
     Update all `docker-compose.yml` files and Makefiles to enforce the `<provider>-<service>` naming convention.
 Currently, early services (like `openclaw-gateway`, `litellm-proxy`, `redis-cache`) are compliant, but others are wrong.
 Note: `postgres-db` must be renamed to `postgres-memory`.

+## Phase 9: Provider-Agnostic Services API
+*   **[TODO] Hardcoding Assessment:** Evaluate the MetaClaw codebase to identify where projects or agents make hardcoded assumptions about specific hardware (e.g., K8 Plus, EVO-X2, DGX Spark) or specific providers (e.g., VictoriaMetrics, Telegraf, Grafana).
+*   **[TODO] Build Services API:** Develop a generic MetaClaw Services API (Python/REST) that allows OpenClaw projects to interact with 'the TSDB', 'the Logger', or 'the Collector' without knowing the underlying provider implementation.
+This isolates projects from changes to the MetaClaw infrastructure plane.